TolikPylypchuk/Cineaste/docs/05-technical.md

 - The language used for sorting titles (list.culture)

-The app ignores any other rows in this table and will not be able to read the file if any one of the aforementioned rows is missing.
+The app ignores any other rows in this table and will not be able to read the file if any one of the aforementioned rows are missing.

 The list version is currently always set to 1 and will be incremented every time a new version of the app introduces breaking changes to the file format.
-Not that the 0.x versions are pre-release versions which definitely will introduce breaking changes to files, but won't increment its version.
+Note that the 0.x versions are pre-release versions and they will definitely introduce breaking changes to files, but won't increment its version.
 The file version will be incremented after the app reaches version 1.0.
-I haven't yet figured out what the strategy of dealing with multiple file version will be.
+I haven't yet figured out what the strategy for dealing with multiple file version will be.
 All breaking changes will be documented, but if you're using this app before version 1.0, you have to figure out how to migrate files on your own.

 ## Preferences

-Preferences are stored in the user's app data, under the 'MovieList' directory.
-Also, the cache of downloaded posters is stored in the user's local app data (also under the 'MovieList' directory).
+Preferences are stored in the user's app data folder, under the 'MovieList' directory.
+Also, the cache of downloaded posters is stored in the user's local app data folder (also under the 'MovieList' directory).
 If you want to uninstall this app completely, you should delete these folders manually.

 This app uses [Akavache](https://github.com/reactiveui/Akavache) as the engine for storing settings and cache.